upiterbarg/upiterbarg.github.io/index.md

 I am broadly interested in **representation learning**, **Bayesian inference**, and the design of **optimal decision-making** schemes for environments with complex dynamics.

-Outside of academics, I am a representative on the MIT Math Department Committee for Math Majors (CoMM).
+Outside of academics, I represent undergraduates in the MIT math department via the Committee for Math Majors (CoMM).

 ## Research